Resilience of constituent solitons in multisoliton scattering off barriers: Conclusion

+The essential ingredients of superheated integrability are (i) a separation of scales in the magnitudes of the real and the imaginary parts of the eigenvalues of the Lax operator; and (ii) an integrability-breaking perturbation whose effect is, for each eigenvalue $\lambda$, greater than or comparable to the smaller of the pair $(|\text{Re} \lambda|, |\text{Im} \lambda|)$, but much smaller than the greater of that pair.
+The nontrivial aspect of predicting or explaining an occurrence of superheated integrability is estimating the magnitude of the effect of the perturbation.
+But it should be clear that there must exist other types of superheated integrability, in other settings, even in other integrable systems.
+In fact, we can already give another example of superheated integrability in the NLSE, in which integrability is broken not by a collision with a barrier, but by phase imprinting; see Fig.~\ref{Fig_4_01e} in Appendix~\ref{appendix_supplementary_figures}.

-When the “superheating” of soliton norms does become experimentally accessible, the existence of a transmission plateau could be used to stabilize bright solitonic atom interferometers against the fluctuations of the profile of the beam splitter potential, and against the parasitic mean-field effects \cite{cuevas2013_063006,McDonald2014_013002}.
+The existence of a transmission plateau as in Fig.~\ref{breathers_three_ws_01} could be used to stabilize bright solitonic atom interferometers against the fluctuations of the profile of the beam splitter potential, and against the parasitic mean-field effects \cite{cuevas2013_063006,McDonald2014_013002}.
 In the latter case, the problem is that due to interatomic interactions, the amount of phase that a matter wave accumulates as it travels depends also on its size.
-But the current interferometric schemes rely on splitting a single soliton off a barrier to send a portion of it down one interferometer arm, and a portion down the other.
-So a lack of control over what portion of atoms goes to each arm results in the accumulation of different amounts of phases (which one does not know how to account for) in each arm during free flight \cite{cuevas2013_063006}.
+But the current interferometric schemes rely on splitting a single soliton off a barrier, and so a lack of control over what portion of atoms goes to each interferometer arm results in an accumulation of different amounts of phases (which one does not know how to account for) in each arm during free flight \cite{cuevas2013_063006}.
 For flight times that will be necessary to produce competitive accelerometers, the lack of control present in current schemes will be unacceptably large.
-An interferometric scheme that takes advantage of the superheating of soliton norms, however, may be able to overcome this problem.
+An interferometric scheme that takes advantage of the superheated integrability of soliton norms, however, may overcome this problem.